Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Currently, there is no unified approach to the terminology and classification of osteoarthrosis in world clinical practice.
-When writing this chapter, the authors tried to unify the available information and justify the use in rheumatological practice (as well as in the practice of doctors of related specialties) terminology and classification of osteoarthritis, proposed by the Association of Rheumatology of Ukraine, in the development of which the authors took part.
+Currently, there is no unified approach to the terminology and classification of osteoarthrosis in global clinical practice.
+When writing this chapter, the authors tried to unify the available information and justify the use in rheumatological practice (as well as in the practice of doctors of related specialties) of the terminology and classification of osteoarthrosis proposed by the Association of Rheumatologists of Ukraine, in the development of which the authors of the book took part.

-Confusion in the terminology of osteoarthritis has been around for a long time.
-Clinicians dealing with the problem of diseases of the joints, variously designated this pathology.
-For example, the list of osteoarthrosis is far from complete.
+Confusion in the terminology of osteoarthritis has existed for a long time.
+Clinicians who dealt with the problem of joint diseases, called this pathology differently.
+As an example, a far from complete list of names of osteoarthritis is given.

 - Deforming arthritis (Virchow)